Minime998/obsidian-vault/600-uni-notes/OL200/final-review.md

 ### Types of Listening Responses

-**responding** is one of the concepts of **listening**, it lets one know if one is truly in tune with what you are saying
+**responding** is one of the <mark style="background: #FF5582A6;">concepts of **listening**</mark> , it lets one know if one is truly in tune with what you are saying
-- Good listerners:
+- Good listeners:
-	- ask and asnwer questions
+	- ask and answer questions
 	- give the speaker time and space to express themselves
-	- offer ther own perspective
+	- offer their own perspective
 	- respond non verbally by making eye contact nodding head and leaning forward
+-  responses can range from more reflective -> less reflective and less directive -> more directive

+#### Listening Responses

+##### Silent Listening:

+there are times where the best response is to say nothing
+- if someone is droning on or telling a story you want to be over quickly the best response is to silently listen to them to discourage them to continue
+- it can go beyond avoidance however, if your open to some ones ideas but don't fell interjection would be appropriate for example
+-